-The Legacy Land Conservation Commission is a nine-member State commission created by Act 254, SLH 2006, to advise the Board of Land and Natural Resources on projects proposed for funding under HRS, Chapter 173A (Acquisition of Resource Value Lands).
-Guided by the statutory priorities of HRS, Section 173A-2.6, the Commission conducts a grant application process, public review of applications, and decision making with staff support from the Legacy Land Conservation Program, Division of Forestry and Wildlife.
+The Legacy Land Conservation Commission is a nine-member State commission created by Act 254, Session Laws of Hawai`i 2006, to advise the Board of Land and Natural Resources on projects proposed for funding under Chapter 173A, Hawai`i Revised Statutes (Acquisition of Resource Value Lands).
+Guided by the statutory priorities of Section 173A-2.6, the Commission conducts a grant application process, public review of applications, and decision making with staff support from the Legacy Land Conservation Program, Division of Forestry and Wildlife.

 Documents & Links

 - State Office of Information Practices guidance on Sunshine Law (“Open Meetings Law”)

 - Overview of State Ethics Code for Boards & Commission Members

 - Governing authorities for the Legacy Land Conservation Commission:

 - Priorities for Commission recommendations under Section 173A-2.6, Hawai`i Revised Statutes

 - Criteria for Commission recommendations under Section 13-140-39, Hawai`i Administrative Rules

 - Commission responsibilities under Section 173A-2.5, Hawai`i Revised Statutes

 - Selection and terms of members under Section 26-34, Hawai`i Revised Statutes